 How to foster a culture that gets rewarded with Big Data Analytics?

 What types of investments are organizations making in big data & what is the Return over Investment?

 What are the challenges organizations see, and what can be the best roadmap to overcome those?

 The survey results are highly encouraging, at the same time providing some valuable insights about the structure of big data in forthcoming years.
 Encouraging, because it’s clearly observed that a large percentage of organizations see big data as the ‘next big thing’.
-Around 59 percent responders accepted that big data is the single major way to get a competitive advantage.
-They also accept that big data is amongst the top-five priorities for their companies.
-Upon asking about investment, around 90 percent responders accept that their investments were ‘medium to high’; with one-third accepting that their investments were ‘very significant’.
-And when we talk about their Returns over Investment, more than two-third responders accept that their investments were actually paying off.
+Around 59 per cent of responders accepted that big data is the single major way to get a competitive advantage.
+They also accept that big data is among the top-five priorities for their companies.
+Upon asking about investment, around 90 per cent of responders accept that their investments were ‘medium to high’; with one-third accepting that their investments were ‘very significant’.
+And when we talk about their Returns over Investment, more than two-thirds of responders accept that their investments were actually paying off.

-More than two-third responders clearly stat that the biggest challenge they face while thinking to create a data-driven culture is lack of information about the best experiments that could be made with their data.
-At the same time, 43 percent see building a corporate strategy as the biggest challenge.
-Decision making is also a big concern with 48 percent responders accepting ‘making stats-based decisions with data’ as their biggest challenge.
+More than two-third of responders clearly state that the biggest challenge they face while thinking to create a data-driven culture is a lack of information about the best experiments that could be made with their data.
+At the same time, 43 per cent see building a corporate strategy as the biggest challenge.
+Decision-making is also a big concern with 48 per cent of responders accepting ‘making stats-based decisions with data’ as their biggest challenge.